Wiki-map/Simple-graphing-calculator/README.md

 Simple gtaphing calculator made in c++, with raylib

-suport for simple c++ fuctions (sin,cos,sqrt,pow) and custom dirived fuction
+suport for simple c++ fuctions (sin,cos,sqrt,pow) and custom fuction

 how to use